-Ember Canada-Kawarada was born in Milan, Tennessee in 1985.
-Ember started drawing when she was a young child.
-In 1990 her family moved from Kentucky to south Florida where she spent all her time outdoors with her brothers, climbing trees, and playing in the rain.
+Ember Canada-Kawarada started drawing when she was a young.
+In 1990 her family moved from Kentucky to south Florida where she spent all her time outdoors with her two brothers, climbing trees, and playing in the rain.

 In 1996 her family returned to Kentucky.
 Ember has fond memories of wandering through the green hills with her dog, exploring forests, and wading through creeks.
 These carefree years instilled a special love in her heart for the outdoors, especially for water and trees, which you can see in much of her artwork today.

 During high school, Ember discovered a talent for drawing portraits.
 She enjoyed capturing the emotion of an individual's eyes.
 Several of her pencil drawings won first place at local art competitions in the town she lived.